"I'm leaving. My last day is next Friday.”

 Do you reinforce the good work done by your team?
 Do you tell them specifically why the work was great?
 Do you look for little opportunities to hand out praise and let your team know you appreciate their hard work?

 If you don't recognize good work, your team will not be as motivated to repeat those efforts again.
-Mary Kay Ash, of the founder of Mary Kay cosmetics, put it best when she said:
+Mary Kay Ash, founder of the Mary Kay cosmetics empire, put it best when she said:

 What to do instead:

-Take time to recognize people for great work.
+Take time to recognize your people for great work.
 After all, praise is free.
 If it's really awesome, recognize it in front of their peers (assuming they're comfortable with it) to motivate them even more.

 Also, give them specific reinforcement over email and in 1 on 1s.
-As long as you're specific about why you're giving them praise, it will be well received; they'll know it's genuine, and most important for you, they'll know exactly what to do to receive more praise.
+As long as you're specific about why you're giving them praise for, it will be well received; they'll know it's genuine, and most important for you, they'll know exactly what to do to receive more praise.

 - We have The Ultimate Workplace Praise Guide: How to be More Positive at Work and Give More Praise to Your Team